AIAtrium/mcp-assistant/README.md

 # Daily Briefing MCP Agent
-This will generate a daily briefing from a sources.
-You do not need to install them all, the code will run without them all installed but their tools will not be accessible.
-The instructions for all of them are below.
+This will generate a daily briefing from a number of sources.
+You do not need to install them all, the code will run without them but their tools will not be accessible.
+Instructions for all tools can be found below.

 ## How to install and run
 1. `pip install -r requirements.txt`